mratsim/Arraymancer/Design_document.md

 * Universal: Any strides

 ## Pending issues
-* Slices have universal strides and cannot be use currently with BLAS operations
+* Slices have universal strides and cannot be use currently with BLAS operations.
+BLIS (A BLAS-like library with universal strided matrices) can be considered: https://github.com/flame/blis/wiki/FAQ

 ## Memory considerations
 * Current CPUs cache line is 64 bytes.
 The Tensor data structure at 32 bytes has an ideal size.